ackermau/Highlight_Industries_Project/README.md

 # Highlight_Industries_Project
 Custom program to build and customize new schematics with options from AutoCAD templates.

+NEED ACCESS TO HIGHLIGHT INDUSTRIES DATABASE TO RUN PROPERLY

 Please add directory to AutoCADs trusted files to let the program run smoothly.
 Follow steps: